The Best Sourcing and Procurement Strategies for 2025

 Prioritize Supplier Relationships

 • Strategic Partnerships: Identify your most critical suppliers and invest in deeper relationships.
 This can lead to co-innovation, better pricing, improved service, and enhanced resilience.
+This can also help identify which partnerships aren’t as helpful to your organization.

 • Risk Sharing: Collaborate with suppliers to share risks and responsibilities, especially in volatile markets.